-- A dress code is essential for the following reasons: - Proper clothing is necessary for the safety of the student and fellow students. - Our appearance is important in-patient care and to our profession.
+A. A dress code is essential for the following reasons:

+- 1. Proper clothing is necessary for the safety of the student and fellow students. - 2.
+Our appearance is important in-patient care and to our profession.
 Individuals who have direct contact with hospitalized or ambulatory patients are viewed and judged by them as representing the healthcare team.
 Thus, our competence as professionals is often judged solely on the basis of our appearance.
-Outlandish appearance or unprofessional conduct will create a lack of confidence in the laboratory and the rest of the healthcare team. - Consequently, the basic premise of the dress code is based on standards of safety, good taste and good grooming, all of which should result in a professional appearance and demeanor. - The full uniform consists of: - Full-length lab coat with appropriate identification.
+Outlandish appearance or unprofessional conduct will create a lack of confidence in the laboratory and the rest of the healthcare team. - 3.
+Consequently, the basic premise of the dress code is based on standards of safety, good taste, and good grooming, all of which should result in a professional appearance and demeanor.

+B. The full uniform consists of:

+- 1. Full-length lab coat with appropriate identification.
 Lab coats must be at all times while performing laboratory procedures.
-Lab coats are not worn outside of the laboratory. - Closed-toed shoes, clean, with heels no higher than 2 inches. - Hose or socks must be worn. - Hair must be clean, neat and tied back if longer than shoulder length. - Nails must be clean and trimmed so as not to puncture gloves. - Make-up should be natural and not look artificial at close range. - Jewelry' should consist only of a watch, wedding band and small stud-type earrings on earlobes only. - Not Acceptable - Shorts - Visible body art that depicts nudity or any other offensive messages - Jeans with holes - Profanity or violence or threats of violence T-shirts with offensive slogans Clothing that exhibits midriff, cleavage - Floor length dresses or skirts exposing thighs and/or four or more inches above the knee Canvas shoes Caps or hats
+Lab coats are not worn outside of the laboratory. - 2.
+Closed-toed shoes, clean, with heels no higher than 2 inches. - 3.
+Hose or socks must be worn. - 4.
+Hair must be clean, neat, and tied back if longer than shoulder length. - 5.
+Nails must be clean and trimmed so as not to puncture gloves. - 6.
+Make-up should be natural and not look artificial at close range. - 7.
+Jewelry' should consist only of a watch, wedding band, and small stud-type earrings on earlobes.